 SOURCE: Teaching with Heart

-Another fun math activity that can be switched up for muliplication, addition, subtraction, or division.
-We love that students could grab one of these manipulatives after finishing work early.
+Another fun math activity that can be switched up for multiplication, addition, subtraction, or division.
+We love that students can grab one of these manipulatives after finishing work early.